jaebooker/GerrymanderingApi/docs/README.md

 >Make a GET request to https://gerrymanderingapi.herokuapp.com/blockchain (no authentication needed)

->Aaaand that's it.
+>Aaaand... that's it.
 Have fun!